The 2022 Flood Reduction Grant Program is now open. Application deadline is May 26, 2022.

 Funding & Timing

-- The total amount available for Flood Reduction Grants for 2021 is $12 million.
-Each of the four grant categories will be allotted $3 million.
+- The total amount available for Flood Reduction Grants for 2022 is $12 million.

 - Matching/leveraged funds are encouraged but not required – this is taken into consideration during the scoring process.